Gonzalez & Waddington – Attorneys at Law

 A skilled military defense lawyer is crucial for several reasons:

 1. Experience in Military Law: Military defense lawyers have specialized knowledge of the UCMJ and military judicial procedures.
-They understand the complexities and nuances of military law, which is significantly different from civilian law.
+They understand the complexities and nuances of military law, significantly different from civilian law.

 2. Navigating the Legal Process: A defense lawyer can guide the accused through the legal process, from the initial investigation to court-martial proceedings.
 They ensure that the service member’s rights are protected at every stage.